-Note: SHA1 hash value
+\ Note: SHA1 hash value

-The guidance documents are stored on the CD that is included with the MFD product.
-TOE Users can confirm the integrity of the guidance documents by comparing their calculated SHA1 hash values of the guidance files stored on the CD.
+The guidance documents are stored on the DVD that is included with the MFD product.
+TOE Users can confirm the integrity of the guidance documents by comparing their calculated SHA1 hash values.

 7. Evaluation conducted by Evaluation Facility and Results